 If you’re unsure, calm observation is always the first step.

-For general guidance on canine feeding behaviour, organisations such as the PDSA provide clear, practical information for UK dog owners:
+For general guidance on canine feeding behaviour, you can refer to the PDSA Website:

 Dogs eat best when mealtimes feel predictable.